-An isolated system is one that can't exchange either matter or energy with its surroundings.
+Isolated System - No exchange of energy or mass between an isolated system and its surroundings.
+The universe is a solitary system.
 A perfect isolated system is tough to return by, but an insulated drink cooler with a lid is conceptually almost like a real isolated system.
 The items inside can exchange energy with one another, which is why the drinks get cold, and therefore the ice melts a touch, but they exchange little or no energy with the outside environment.

-For an example of open system in thermodynamics, the earth can be recognized as an open system.
-In this case, the world is that the system and space is that the surrounding.
-Sunlight can reach the world’s surface and that we can send rockets to space.
-Sunlight and rocket are often explained as energy and matter, respectively.
+For an example of an open system in thermodynamics, the earth can be recognized as an open system.
+In this case, the world is the system and space is the surrounding.
+Sunlight can reach the world’s surface and we can send rockets to space.
+Sunlight and rockets are often explained as energy and matter, respectively.

 Due to the potential of exchanging matter between an open system and surrounding, the interior mass of an open system varies with time.
 If the matter is added, then an increase in the mass can be found and if the matter is removed, then The first decrease in the mass is found.